kahopkin/companycommunicatorwiki/Migration-guide.md

   to update the app package.

 ##### 5. The migration is done once the deployment completed.
-No need to change AAD App Registration.
+No need to change either AAD App Registration.
 It is pretty strait-forward.